mit72/SoundWave/README.md

 - Private session setting is now functional
 - Improved visual style of the application
 - Fixed a bug that would log already logged track after resuming the track
+- Fixed? a bug where metadata wouldn't properly show in the table after seleceting a folder
 - Added an icon for the app

 # Author